-An important topic for future research would be to derive finite sample results that confirm the close relationship between finite and first-order identification.
-It would also be very interesting to explore other more complex empirically relevant models for which finite underidentification and its first-order underidentification limit represent important concerns in practice.
-One such example is the following stylised social interactions model for N individuals in a network:
+It would also be very interesting to explore other empirically relevant models for which finite underidentification and its first-order underidentification limit represent important concerns in practice.
+One example is the following stylised social interactions model for N individuals in a network:

-$$y = \rho W y + \beta x + \gamma W x + e, \tag{21}$$
+$$y = \rho W y + \beta x + \gamma W x + e, \tag{25}$$

-where y and x are the $N \times 1$ vectors that contain the values of the endogenous and exogeneous variables, respectively, for each of those individuals, W is the so-called adjacency matrix of the underlying network, $\rho$ , $\beta$ and $\gamma$ are parameters of interest measuring direct and indirect effects, and e contains the N structural residuals.
-Bramoullé, Djebbari and Fortin (2009) study the local identification of this model when W is known, while de Paula, Rasul and Souza (2018) extend their results to the case in which the non-diagonal elements of W are also estimated.
-Specifically, theorem 1 in de Paula, Rasul and Souza (2018) shows that under certain conditions the model parameters are first-order identified but not necessarily globally identified, while their theorem 2 shows that there will be at most one solution with $\rho\beta + \gamma > 0$ and another one with $\rho\beta + \gamma < 0$ .
-I am currently exploring the application of the tests I have proposed in this paper to model (21).
+where y and x are the $N \times 1$ vectors with the values of the endogenous and exogeneous variables, respectively, for each of those individuals, W is the so-called adjacency matrix of the underlying network, ρ , β and γ are parameters of interest measuring direct and indirect effects, and e contains the N structural residuals.
+Bramoullé, Djebbari and Fortin (2009) study the local identification of this model when W is known, while de Paula, Rasul and Souza (2018) consider the case in which the non-diagonal elements of W are also estimated.
+Specifically, theorem 1 in de Paula, Rasul and Souza (2018) shows that under certain conditions the model parameters are first-order identified but not necessarily globally identified, while their theorem 2 shows that there will be at most one solution with $\rho\beta + \gamma > 0$ and another one with $\rho\beta + \gamma < 0$.